liujiashen9307/KaggleCompetition/README.md

 # KaggleCompetition
-Code hub for the kaggle competitions I have participated in.
+Code hub for the kaggle competitions/Kernel blogs I have participated in/contributed to.

 ## Allstate Claims Severity